-Born in Hong Kong and raised in New York City’s Chinatown, Michael Justin Lee, a member of the Writers Guild of America, the Dramatists Guild of America, the Songwriters Guild of America, and the Society of Composers and Lyricists, is proudly a part of the new wave of Asian-American artists.
+Born in Hong Kong and raised in New York City’s Chinatown, Michael Justin Lee is proudly a part of the new wave of Asian-American artists.
+Major entertainment industry organizations which have accepted him for professional membership include:

 As a filmmaker, he works primarily in the genre he terms “edu-tainment.”
 As a music creator, he is the founder of the country music group, Homeland Hope.
 Their first album, entitled “Christmas Peace,” contains 15 original Christmas songs.
 It commenced streaming on November 1, 2021, on Spotify, Apple Music, iTunes, Amazon Music, YouTube Music, Pandora, and on over 150 other streaming platforms worldwide.
 Homeland Hope’s second album, a non-Christmas Country music album entitled “Life is Tough (But I’m a Whole Lot Tougher)” was released on January 1, 2022 onto all the streaming sites that their first album was.